it2022057/ansible-playground/README.md

 # Ansible Playground

 This repository contains an Ansible-based automation environment for deploying a complete multi-component application stack on remote Microsoft Azure VMs.
+Also, it can install all the components in a docker environment using ansible with docker-compose.
 Specifically, the components are the following:

 * Spring Boot Application (main app)
 * Database (MariaDB)